DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/28-Regression-Inference.md

 ## [1] 1.965319e-11
 ```

-This is slightly different from the table value because of the precision of the computer and the small p-value.
+This is slightly different from the table value because of the precision of the computer and the small $p$-value.

 We reject $H_0$ in favor of $H_A$ because the data provide strong evidence that the true slope parameter is greater than zero.